olympus-terminal/tectonic-spaces/README.md

 # Tectonic Notes

-Personal documentation of struggles, solutions, and best practices for using [Tectonic](https://tectonic-typesetting.github.io/) - the modernized, self-contained LaTeX engine.
+Documentation of issues, solutions, and best practices for using [Tectonic](https://tectonic-typesetting.github.io/) - the modernized, self-contained LaTeX engine.

 ## Environment